lgatto/2017_09_25_OpenScience_EPFL/README.md

-[David Barron, Professor of Computer Science](https://en.wikipedia.org/wiki/David_W._Barron), Prof. Leslie Carr, personal communication), then shouldn't we, early career researchers (ECRs), focus on promotion and being docile academic citizens rather than aiming for the more nobel cause of pursuing research to understand the world that surrounds us, and disseminate our findings using modern channels?
+[David Barron, Professor of Computer Science](https://en.wikipedia.org/wiki/David_W._Barron), Prof. Leslie Carr, personal communication), then shouldn't we, early career researchers (ECRs), focus on promotion and being docile academic citizens rather than aiming for the more noble cause of pursuing research to understand the world that surrounds us, and disseminate our findings using modern channels?
 Indeed,